Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 ### Little Secrets/Tips

 1. Cliff will permanently leave if you do not become friends with him by Winter of Year 1, if your affection is 50 or lower, he leaves.
 Or if you marry Ann and then get your affection up too high with him, he will leave forever.
 Keep this in mind if you want him to stay.
+2. If you give Cliff milk or an egg, he will give you the recipe for Spiced Tea.

 ***